fhellwig/pkglogger/README.md

 You can set the default value of the stderr flag by either calling the `pkglogger.stderr(flag)` function or by setting the `LOG_STDERR` environment variable.
 For the `LOG_STDERR` environment variable, a case-independent value of 'on', 'yes', 'true', or '1' will enable the stderr flag.

-You can override the default stderr flag by calling the `log.stderr(flag)` function on each logger created by calling the `pkglogger(module)` function.
+You can override the default stderr flag by calling the `log.stderr(flag)` function on each logger created by calling the `pkglogger(parent)` function.

 ```javascript
 // This enables the default stderr flag